krayin/krayin-docs/docs/1.x/advanced/override-core-model.md

 ## Introduction

-Bagisto utilizes Concord, a Laravel extension, for building modules on top of Laravel's built-in service providers.
+Krayin utilizes Concord, a Laravel extension, for building modules on top of Laravel's built-in service providers.
 Concord introduces the concept of model proxies, which allow you to override and extend core models in a modular way.

 Concord requires the existence of an interface, such as **Product**, which serves as a contract that can be bound to a concrete class using Concord's **registerModel()** method.